staxrip/staxrip/md/test-build.md

 - added support for hardcoded subtitles using VapourSynth for srt, ass, idx/vobsub, sup/pgs
 - added the possiblity to use special GUI macros like $select:val1;val2$ in filter profiles, this is now used in the defaults for AssumeFPS for instance
 - added new menu item icons
+- apps dialog will show dependencies for scripts like QTGMC
+- flash3kyuu_deband VapourSynth support added
+- new macro %eval_ps:<expression>% added to evaluate PowerShell expressions
+- various improvements in the batch/cli audio encoder GUI

 #### Fixed Bugs